Apply to become an electronic money or a payment institution

 Final check and submit

 Before you submit everything on Connect, give it one more check to be sure you've included everything.
+We'll reject your submission without assessing it if you don't provide the minimum information we ask for.

 Our how to apply page has 3 top tips to ensure your application goes smoothly, and explains what happens after you've submitted it.